mattbeckley/PDALIntro/Installation.md

 - GIS.
 It will be useful to have a GIS (e.g. QGIS, ArcGIS, Global Mapper) to visualize some of the raster outputs.
 Users who do not have a GIS can download an install the freely available QGIS software: https://www.qgis.org/en/site/forusers/download.html  Note that starting in version 3.18, QGIS has native point cloud support.

 # Optional
-- As time permits we will review how to access USGS 3DEP data from AWS.
-OpenTopography has notebooks for these workflows here: https://github.com/OpenTopography/OT_3DEP_Workflows.
+- As time permits, the workshop will highlight a simplified workflow of how to access USGS 3DEP data from AWS for those who are unfamiliar with working with Jupyter Notebooks.

+- Users who are comfortable with Jupyter Notebooks are encouraged to explore OpenTopography notebooks for working with USGS 3DEP data.
+There are a series of notebooks here: https://github.com/OpenTopography/OT_3DEP_Workflows/tree/main/notebooks.
+As an introduction, it is recommended to start with: 01_3DEP_Generate_DEM_User_AOI.ipynb which will explain how to download USGS 3DEP data, and create a DEM.
 Follow the instructions for "Option 2: Local Installation", specifically:

 ```
 #create new working directory for 3DEP work...